Turkish lira caps historic week with big lift from Erdogan government

 By Nevzat Devranoglu and Jonathan Spicer

-ANKARA, Dec 24 (Reuters) - Turkey's lira was on track for its strongest week on record on Friday, having spiked 44% with the support of billions of dollars of state-backed market interventions and a promise that the government would cover FX losses on certain deposits.
+ANKARA, Dec 24 (Reuters) - Turkey's lira was on track for its strongest week on record on Friday, having spiked more than 50% with the support of billions of dollars of state-backed market interventions and a promise that the government would cover FX losses on certain deposits.

+Turks did not sell dollars on Monday and Tuesday, according to official data that suggested they had played little role in the sharpest market gains.
+The state interventions, meanwhile, cost the central bank more than $8 billion this week, according to traders' calculations.

-The currency had plunged on Monday to an all-time low of 18.4 to the dollar, after a months-long slide due to unorthodox interest rate cuts and fears of an inflationary spiral.
+The currency had plunged on Monday to an all-time low of 18.4 per dollar, after a months-long slide due to unorthodox interest rate cuts and fears of an inflationary spiral.

 But late on Monday President Tayyip Erdogan unveiled a scheme in which the Treasury and central bank would reimburse losses on converted lira deposits against foreign currencies, sparking the biggest intraday rally ever.

-The anti-dollarisation plan set off four straight days of gains as Turks converted some $900 million worth of hard currencies into lira, according to Finance Minister Nureddin Nebati.
+The anti-dollarisation plan prompted Turks to convert some $900 million worth of hard currencies into lira, according to Finance Minister Nureddin Nebati.

+But data from the BDDK banking watchdog showed that, after heavy accumulation of dollars last week, Turkish individual depositors held $163.7 billion of hard currencies on Tuesday - virtually unchanged from Monday and Friday, when the total was $163.8 billion.

-The lira got a big boost from what traders and economists called backdoor dollar sales by state banks supported by the central bank.
+The lira instead got a big boost from what traders and economists called backdoor dollar sales by state banks, supported by the central bank.

 In the first three days of the week alone, the central bank's net foreign reserves dropped by $8.5 billion, according to the calculations of three bankers who spoke to Reuters.
 The drop totalled nearly $18 billion in December, they said.